sourcery-ai/no-dependency-to-library-example/README.md

 ## Roadmap: Coming Soon

+* Fix the issue with the occasionally truncated csv output.
 * Detect the edge case, where multiple packages are imported in 1 line and one of them is a subpackage of `requests` (see above)
 * Express `no-dependency` with 1 rule instead of 4.